tomaztk/MSSQLSERVER_Pandas/README.md

 # Using Microsoft SQL SQLSERVER with Python Pandas

-Using Python Pandas dataframe to read and insert data to Microsoft SQL Server
+Using Python Pandas dataframe to read and insert data to Microsoft SQL Server.

 ## Cloning the repository